skwzrd/imagesearch/README.md

 Set your configs in `configs.py`.

-Run `python3.12 processors.py` to crawl images and populate a sqlite database with CLIP embeddings, OCR text, and/or EXIF data.
+Run `python3.12 process.py` to crawl images and populate a sqlite database with CLIP embeddings, OCR text, EXIF data, Hashes, Noise, and/or Faces.

 Run `python3.12 web.py` to launch the web UI for searching the sqlite database.